bloodmc/GriefDefenderDoc/docs/zh/guide/advanced/options.md

 * 在该领地内禁用饱食度。
 `/claimoption player-deny-hunger true`

-Note: If you get a message stating the option is not enabled, enable it under `option-control` in `options.conf`.
+Note: If you get a message stating the option is not enabled, enable it under `option-control` in `options.yml`.
 Note: Using `/claimoption` with no arguments opens up the GUI and displays all claim options for claim you are standing in including default options that affect all claims.

 ## LuckPerms